sgodkhindi/WorldBank_ETL/README.md

 ![ETL](/Project2/images/etl.jpg)

+## Accomplishments

 ### Electricity & GDP Data

 - Extracted electricity_access_percent.csv and gdp_data.csv from source
 - Cleansed and prepped the data by removing unwanted data
 - Performed various visualizations
-- Loaded the final csv file to a dataset
+- Loaded the final csv file to a database

 **Line Chart for electricity access percentage by year(1990-2015)**